JarvisGexiaoXu/Disentanglement-Study/inProgress/README.txt

 # DONE imshow in metricValidation.py

-# TODO try a different dataset from disent library.
+# DONE try a different dataset from disent library.
+  # DONE XYObjectData, and Shapes3dData can be used for training.
   # DONE loading is working... now running tests over different models.

 # TODO set up experiments